facebook/react/docs/docs/06-transferring-props.md

 > NOTE:
 >
-> In the example below, the `--harmony ` flag is required as this is syntax is an experimental ES7 syntax.
+> In the example below, the `--harmony ` flag is required as this syntax is an experimental ES7 syntax.
 If using the in-browser JSX transformer, simply open your script with `<script type="text/jsx;harmony=true">`.
 See the [Rest and Spread Properties ...](http://facebook.github.io/react/docs/transferring-props.html#rest-and-spread-properties-...) section below for more details.

 Sometimes it's fragile and tedious to pass every property along.
 In that case you can use [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) with rest properties to extract a set of unknown properties.